atriguha/Adapt_Unlearn/README.md

-* CELEBAHQ Adaptation
-To adapt to a certain feature in CelebA_HQ dataset
+* To adapt to a certain feature in CelebA_HQ dataset

 ```bash
 python stylegan2_ewc_train.py --exp feature_name --iter no_pf_iterations --gan_ckpt path_to_pretrained_GAN